SeiyaHazama/Network_TroubleShooting/README.md

 This program is developed by Java FX on Java 8.
 This program is needed addition java runtime.

+This program is can action on Windows and macOS.

 Thank you watch this repository!!